Topics

 ■Despite its impact on our bodies due to changes in our living environments since the 1970’s, "intestinal starvation" remains unrecognized.

-Intestinal starvation refers to a state where everything consumed is fully digested throughout the entire intestines (or small intestine), and is starvation inside the intestine that can occur in today's affluent developed countries, developing countries, or even among the poor.
-When there is little or no fiber and everything is has been digested, our bodies perceive it as having "no food."
+Intestinal starvation refers to a state where everything consumed is fully digested throughout the entire intestinal tract, and it can occur in today's affluent developed countries, developing countries, or even among the poor.
+When there is little or no fiber and everything has been digested, our bodies perceive it as having "no food."

 【Related Article】